michelhaddad/url-shortener/README.md

 - key-generator: Service responsible for providing random keys used when shortening urls.
 - url-shortener: Service responsible for shortening urls.
+- frontend: Web page that allows users to shorten urls.

 ## Setup